-In March 2020, the new Skilled Immigration Act came into force.
-It further opens up the German labor market to skilled workers.
+In March 2020, the new Skilled Immigration Act came into force, further opening up the German labor market to skilled workers.

-The new Act stipulates the conditions under which qualified professionals from outside the EU can work in Germany.
-Non-EU-citizens who would like to work in Germany stil require a residence permit for employment.
+The Act stipulates the conditions under which qualified professionals from outside the EU can work in Germany.
+Non-EU-citizens who would like to work in Germany still require a residence permit for employment.

-Besides the new law, instruments such as the EU Blue Card and ICT Card provide further options for foreign employees to access the German labor market.
+Besides this legislation, instruments such as the EU Blue Card and ICT Card provide further options for foreign employees to access the German labor market.

 Qualified professionals include university graduates and persons who have successfully completed vocational training for at least two years.